-A variety of possible public funding sources are available for community projects aiming to reduce risk to life and property.
+A variety of possible public funding sources are available for community resilience projects aiming to reduce risk to life and property and restore natural resources.
 They include:

-National Oceanic and Atmospheric Administration's (NOAA) Coastal Services Center maintains a list of funding opportunities and provides links to additional NOAA, other federal agency, and nonprofit funding.
+The National Oceanic and Atmospheric Administration's (NOAA) Office for Coastal Management maintains a list of open and recent NOAA funding opportunities and provides links to other federal agency, and nonprofit funding for communities.
 Other opportunities focus on the following four categories:

 - Coastal and Natural Resource Management

 - Funding by Region (including information specific to the Northeast)